The Digital Side of Death: How to Manage the Deceased's Electronic Life After Bereavement

 Obtaining access to a machine if you don't have an account on it is not difficult if you have physical access to the machine and it can be rebooted.
 This is why servers in organizations are commonly kept in a secure environment.
 Any IT support provider should be able to do this.

-Web browsers obligingly offer to remember credentials for websites, but this remembering is specific to a machine.
+Web browsers obligingly offer to remember credentials for websites, but this remembering is specific to an account on a machine.
 If the machine dies, the passwords become inaccessible.
 Retrieving stored credentials in this situation is possible, but will require highly specialized geek services.
 If the dead machine used a solid-state drive, the process gets even more complex and expensive.

 Insurance against this situation is easy but requires pre-planning.
 Make sure all your credentials (username and password) for services that you use are written down and updated as required.
 Store this document along with your Will, so that it can be accessed if required.